-Santa Clara has no records of PR firm’s campaign work - California Political Review
+Santa Clara has no records of PR firm?s campaign work - California Political Review

 The existing agreements were mired in controversy as this news organization found in September the city failed to follow its own code when bidding for the lucrative contracts.

-City officials couldn’t provide documentation to show whether Singer Associates directly contributed to the release, but said communications work related to Measure A was “a collaborative effort between communications experts, ballot measure experts and city staff” who created information for the city’s website.
+City officials couldn?t provide documentation to show whether Singer Associates directly contributed to the release, but said communications work related to Measure A was ?a collaborative effort between communications experts, ballot measure experts and city staff? who created information for the city?s website.
 They could not say who worked on what, or provide specific materials requested.

 Drafts and other deleted documents

-San José Spotlight also requested emails between Singer Associates employees and former Community Relations Manager Jennifer Yamaguma and City Manager Deanna Santana around the time the work was performed.
+San Jos?
+Spotlight also requested emails between Singer Associates employees and former Community Relations Manager Jennifer Yamaguma and City Manager Deanna Santana around the time the work was performed.

 City officials said those emails have been deleted, though the request was made about 15 months after the work was performed and billed.

-Santa Clara’s current record retention policy allows the city to withhold from the public any documents considered a “draft” — rather than a final version — and to destroy emails after 90 days.
+Santa Clara?s current record retention policy allows the city to withhold from the public any documents considered a ?draft? ? rather than a final version ? and to destroy emails after 90 days.
 Some legal experts say state law suggests city emails should be kept for longer, though Snyder admits there are some gray areas in the rules.

-“There’s a number of agencies that are routinely destroying emails on a short time frame, and 90 days is not all that uncommon, unfortunately,” he said.
-“We believe it is not appropriate to destroy emails after 90 days, but this is an issue that is probably going to have to be litigated before a court.”
+?There?s a number of agencies that are routinely destroying emails on a short time frame, and 90 days is not all that uncommon, unfortunately,? he said. ?We believe it is not appropriate to destroy emails after 90 days, but this is an issue that is probably going to have to be litigated before a court.?

-As for the Measure A “talking points” approved by Singer Associates on June 4, officials could only guess why they disappeared.
+As for the Measure A ?talking points? approved by Singer Associates on June 4, officials could only guess why they disappeared.

-“The ‘talking points’ document was likely a draft that was subsumed into the final press release,” said Simrat Dhadli, deputy city clerk, in an email.
+?The ?talking points? document was likely a draft that was subsumed into the final press release,? said Simrat Dhadli, deputy city clerk, in an email.

-But that timeline doesn’t add up because the election was the next day, and any press releases about Measure A or city redistricting didn’t come out until weeks later — on June 27.
+But that timeline doesn?t add up because the election was the next day, and any press releases about Measure A or city redistricting didn?t come out until weeks later ? on June 27.

 That June 27 release announced the June 6 decision by Santa Clara County Superior Court Judge Thomas Kuhnle ordering the city be split into six districts for future elections.

-Singer Associates President Sam Singer declined to provide documents or information related to the firm’s work on Measure A materials to San José Spotlight.
+Singer Associates President Sam Singer declined to provide documents or information related to the firm?s work on Measure A materials to San Jos?
+Spotlight.

 Indeed, Singer is not obligated to share such information with the public, though work and materials produced are typically considered public information when paid for with taxpayer money.